khaledhajeid/CPF-Hackathon/production_blueprints/03-BACKEND_ARCHITECTURE_AND_SECURITY.md

 - Type-annotated, Pydantic-schema-based request/response models give us free request validation and an auto-generated OpenAPI schema — which the frontend team can codegen typed API clients from (see `02-...md` §6), keeping the Next.js and Django contracts in sync as both evolve.
 - Lighter-weight and faster to iterate on for a project that is, in Phase 1, mostly read-heavy public content endpoints — DRF's heavier serializer/viewset machinery isn't needed yet, and Ninja doesn't preclude adding DRF later for something that genuinely needs it.

+**Open question, not yet decided:** the IT team has raised WordPress (or a similar CMS) as a possible platform specifically for high-churn content (news, youth stories) — see `01-...md` §9.5.
+This document's recommendation — Django's built-in admin as the single, unified CMS backbone for every content type — stands as the default unless the client explicitly chooses otherwise.
+If WordPress (or another CMS) is confirmed for any content type, this document needs a follow-up revision before that integration is built; don't start it against the architecture below as-is.

 ---

 ## 2. Project folder structure